reply-fr/system-management-quest/README.md

-# __Accor RVDC - Workshop - System Management__
+# __Workshop - System Management - Image Builder__
-## This workshop is intended to be used as a hand-on experience, gamefied situation for Accor team in order to understand and apply IaC oriented to use AWS SSM, AWS EC2 Image Builder, AWS EC2 and other different components reviewed in previous sessions. 🚀
+## This workshop is intended to be used as a hand-on experience, gamefied situation for each team in order to understand and apply IaC oriented to use AWS SSM, AWS EC2 Image Builder, AWS EC2 and other different components reviewed in previous sessions. 🚀

 #The System Management Quest 🧙‍♂️